-Custom Post Type is one of the JetEngine features for organizing your site’s content in a convenient and easy-to-use way for you.
-From this tutorial, you will discover what is a CPT, how to create one, and what it can be used for.
+Custom Post Type is one of the JetEngine features for organizing the website content.
+From this tutorial, you will discover what a CPT is, how to create one, and in which way it can be used.

 - What is a Custom Post Type?

 - Creating a Custom Post Type